SEPTEMBER 13th - 15th 2019

 Held the weekend prior to the 2019 September school holidays, the SCF Research and Sustainability competition will host salt- water, freshwater, boat, kayak, shore, bait/lure, spear and free-diving fisherman from all over Australia.
 Anglers of all ages and skill levels will compete from midnight Friday September 13th, to midday Sunday the 15th, recording their success via the SCF Research & Events mobile app and will have the chance to share in 40-50,000 dollars worth of cash and prizes spread over 30 categories.

 In order to participate, senior competitors aged 18 and over will register online and pay a $110 entry fee.
-Junior competitors aged 13-17 will register online and pay a $45 entry fee.
-Kids aged 4-12 can compete FREE of charge but need to be accompanied by a senior competitor who must register them online.
-All entrants receive a information pack and an entry into the major prize draw.
+Junior competitors aged 16-17 will register online and pay a $45 entry fee.
+Kids aged 4-15 can compete FREE of charge but need to be accompanied by a senior competitor who must register them online.
+All entrants receive an information pack which includes a brag mat from Ken Mills Toyota and entry into the major prize draw.
+The event will be capped at 300 senior competitors!

 Fishing will commence at midnight on the Friday.
 There are 13 inshore and 13 offshore species on the target list, when a competitor lands a fish, they take a photo of it on a brag mat or flat measuring device and upload it to the SCF Research & Events app.
 The website will incorporate LIVE scoreboards that update in real time and display the current leader for each category, as well as the size of their catch.